 - The Edward P. Evans Foundation does not accept and will not acknowledge unsolicited funding requests.

 - EvansMDS prefers electronic communication wherever possible.
 If you would like to to be included on all future grant calls, please register your information here.
 Please make sure that you have whitelisted our domain, especially email@example.com with your email provider, or you may miss important communications.

-- Multi-year grants are administered as one-year grants renewable each following year of the specified term.
-Grantees are expected to outline milestones and deliverables that will be achieved after each year of funding.
-Successful achievement of these milestones is necessary as a precondition for requests for funding for the subsequent years, and any subsequent EvansMDS grants or programs.
+- Grantees are expected to outline milestones and deliverables that will be achieved after each year of funding.
+Successful achievement of these milestones is a precondition for requests for funding for the subsequent years, and for application to any subsequent EvansMDS grants or programs.

 - Grantees will be expected to provide a written annual progress report detailing research, approach, publications/presentations, and achievement of designated milestones,